Rheumatic heart disease

 - a rapid heartbeat or other disturbed heart rhythms (heart arrhythmias)

-Diagnosis of rheumatic heart disease
+How is rheumatic heart disease diagnosed?

 If your doctor suspects you might have rheumatic heart disease, you will probably need to see a specialist who can diagnose it.

-Treatment of rheumatic heart disease
+How is rheumatic heart disease treated?

 The treatment of rheumatic heart disease is designed to do 2 things: manage problems caused by any heart damage you have now, and prevent future damage.